 There is little remaining original documentation from the Popham Colony.
 This is the journal of the pilot (navigator) of Mary & John, one of the two ships used to establish the colony.
 The ship was owned by the Gilbert family, and Raleigh Gilbert was nominally the captain, but he was not a mariner.
-The ships officers were John Davies (master) and Robert Davies (pilot).
-The name is sometimes shown as Davis and that is how it is pronounced.
+The ships officers were James Davies (master) and Robert Davies (pilot).
+The name is normally spelled as Davis in America and that is how it is pronounced.
 Robert Davies commanded Mary & John on the return voyage in October 1607, and was the captain of Virginia in October 1608 when the colony disbanded, and later when it sailed to Jamestown.
 This journal has sometimes been attributed to James Davies, but it appears unlikely that James Davies would have done the things recorded in the journal.

 This is the journal from July 31, 1607 (upon reaching America) until September 25, 1607.
 It is a copy of the original from the papers of Ferdinando Gorges later found in the Lambeth archives.
 The journal is not complete and was most likely made upon the return of Mary & John in December 1607.
 The spelling of words has be changed to match modern English to make is more accessible to readers.
 The punctuation is only changed where the text was otherwise unreadable.
 The text in brackets is explanation for the modern reader.